Brotherhood of Mutants: Ultimate Marvel

-In the Ultimate War and "Return of the King" storylines, Quicksilver and Scarlet Witch defected to the Ultimates to help stop the resurfaced Magneto.
+After Charles forms the X-Men to combat the Brotherhood, Wolverine is tasked by Magneto to infiltrate and spy on the X-Men but later defects after he comes to believe in the group's ideals of peaceful coexistence between humans and mutants.
+In the Ultimate War and "Return of the King" storylines, Quicksilver and Scarlet Witch defect to the Ultimates to help stop the resurfaced Magneto.
 Unus, Detonator, Juggernaut, Longshot, Hard-Drive, Rogue, Sabretooth, Vanisher, Forge, and Multiple Man join the Brotherhood.
-After being defeated by the X-Men, the Brotherhood receded for a time.
-Mystique and Forge free Magneto from his plastic prison cell in the Triskelion, with Mystique taking his place to prevent anyone from realizing that Magneto is free.

-In The Ultimates 3, Magneto leads Sabertooth, Blob, Unus, Multiple Man, Mystique, Pyro, Mastermind, and Lorelei in a fight against the Ultimates after the death of his daughter Scarlet Witch at the hands of Ultron.
-The battle results in the seeming death of Quicksilver as well (though he is later revealed to be alive), Unus being killed by Thor, and Mastermind being killed by Valkyrie who also dismembered Pyro's hands.
+In The Ultimates 3, Magneto leads Sabertooth, Blob, Unus, Multiple Man, Mystique, Pyro, Mastermind, and Lorelei in a fight against the Ultimates after Ultron kills Scarlet Witch.
+The battle results in Unus and Mastermind being killed.

-Magneto, Blob, Detonator, Forge, Hard-Drive, Longshot, Lorelei, and Multiple Man are killed during the Ultimatum storyline, during which Magneto tries to destroy the human race with Thor's hammer before being killed by Cyclops.
-Quicksilver turned up alive and was the one who shot Cyclops as he meets up with Mystique and Sabretooth.

-Quicksilver later reforms the Brotherhood of Mutants with Mystique, Sabretooth, Blob II/Teddy Allan.
+Magneto, Blob, Detonator, Forge, Hard-Drive, Longshot, Lorelei, and Multiple Man are killed during the Ultimatum storyline.
+Quicksilver survives and goes on to reform the Brotherhood of Mutants with Mystique, Sabretooth, and Blob (Teddy Allan).